tamwip/tamwip.github.io/content/blog/notebooks/index.md

 This allows me to spend dedicated time to thinking *just* about my thoughts, rather than thinking about my thoughts whilst watching a YouTube video, checking Reddit and adjusting my Polybar config.

-If you're like me and are constantly thinking about multiple things, sometimes leading to you getting overwhelmed, getting them out of your head and onto paper - into the real world, lets you explore them from different angles.
+If you're like me and are constantly thinking about multiple things, sometimes leading to you getting overwhelmed, getting your thoughts out of your head and onto paper - into the real world, lets you explore them from different angles.

 That may sound a bit self-helpy, but I've found not only has writing allowed me to think about *how I think* a bit better, it's also improved my productivity - writing notes by hand actually helps you remember more of what you're writing.

-A [study](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2023.1219945/full) by F. R. (Ruud) van der Weel and Audrey van der Meer at the Norwegian University of Science and Technology goes into detail about how when writing by hand, each motion is unique to different letters whereas typing on a keyboard only has a single motion for each key.
+A [study](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2023.1219945/full) by F. R. (Ruud) van der Weel and Audrey van der Meer at the Norwegian University of Science and Technology discusses how when writing by hand, each motion is unique to different letters whereas typing on a keyboard only has a single motion for each key.

 They conducted an experiment on 36 students in their early 20s where they flashed certain words in front of them for a few seconds.
 They asked the students to write out half by hand and type half on a keyboard.
 All the students had electrodes on their scalps to monitor their brain's electrical signals and they found that there was increased connectivity between the central parts of the brain and the parietal lobe in the outer part of the brain when writing by hand as oppose to typing.

+Simply, they remembered more when writing by hand than when typing.

 ## MY PERSONAL SETUP